Dom-ML/open_chat/README.md

 # Open Chat

-Open-source AI-chat-bot (like ChatGPT) that runs any local or hosted LLM with web search and custom modes to tailor responses
+Open-source AI-chat-bot: an open-source version of ChatGPT that runs any local or hosted LLM with web search and custom modes to tailor responses.

 ## Features